FOSS4GAcademy/GST104FOSS4GLabs/Module 7 Lab/QGIS 2.8 and Inkscape 0.91/Module 7 Lab.md

 ### 4 Discussion Questions

-1. Save maps from Tasks 3 and 4 as PDFs and submit them for grading.
+1. Save maps from Tasks 3 and 4 (if Task 4 was attempted) as PDFs and submit them for grading.
 2. Identify two other label properties that you feel would be useful to set a Data Defined Override.
 Describe how you would create a Data Defined Override for the two properties, specifically listing the properties of the new fields.
 Give an example of a value you would set for each of the properties.
 3. For the Roads layer, open the Style properties.
 Notice that the Feature blending mode is set to ‘Lighten’.
 Research then explain what the feature blending mode does.
 How might you use the feature blending mode with labels?